arnfred/covid-19/README.md

      * Symptoms to death: [8 days median in Italy](https://www.epicentro.iss.it/coronavirus/bollettino/Report-COVID-2019_17_marzo-v2.pdf)

    Based on these sources I've chosen to use 12 days as the time between a policy is implemented to we expect to see results and 16 days between a policy is implemented to we expect it to impact the number of deaths.
 The latter number comes from adding 5 (incubation) to the average between the two last studies.

+# About me and this repository

+I'm not an epidemiologist and have no specialist knowledge that would make me uniquely qualified to bring you this data.
+I've written up these numbers to satisfy my own curiosity and share my findings with friends.